 Choose an area that your cat can reach easily, but make sure it’s away from the footfall.
 An easy starting spot is next to their food bowl.
 Your cat is more likely to use a water fountain if they feel safe and calm, and make sure it’s not right next to their litter box.

-4. Make Your Cat Feel At Ease
+4. Make Your Cat Feel at Ease

 Using pheromone sprays or diffusers nearby should help attract your cat to the water fountain, and help so they don’t feel anxious or on edge.
 If your cat isn’t showing much interest and you’ve tried a few different locations, you could try using catnip to get their attention.